 Shinhye Park, Sang-Jun Cho, C-Yoon Kim, Hyung Min Chung & Seul-Gi LeeThe purpose of this experiment is to evaluate the dose-dependent cytotoxic effects of cisplatin on A549 cells by monitoring impedance changes and determining the IC50 value using the CIMS-32 system.

-CELLAMES Cell Analysis TeamThe purpose of this experiment is to evaluate the suitability of different coating materials for supporting A549 cell attachment and proliferation in impedance-based assays.
+Cellames Cell Analysis TeamThe purpose of this experiment is to evaluate the suitability of different coating materials for supporting A549 cell attachment and proliferation in impedance-based assays.

 Cellames Cell Analysis TeamThe purpose of this experiment is to analyze field potential changes in iCell cardiomyocytes2 treated with E-4031, a selective hERG potassium channel blocker.